carlosesteven/blockchain-demo-usc/README.md

 ### Public Private Key Demo

-The 2nd part of the 101 session:
+The 2nd part of the demo:

 - https://github.com/carlosesteven/public-private-key-demo